apache/arrow-site/datafusion/_sources/community/communication.md.txt

 [GitHub](https://github.com/apache/arrow-datafusion).
 For developers new to the project, we have curated a [good-first-issue](https://github.com/apache/arrow-datafusion/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) list to help you get started.
+You can find datafusion's major designs in docs/source/specification.

 We use GitHub issues for maintaining a queue of development work and as the public record.
 We often use Google docs, Github issues and pull requests for quick and small design discussions.
-For major design change proposals, please make sure to send them to the dev list for more visibility.
+For major design change proposals, we encourage you to write a rfc.